온라인미디어 예술활동 지원 Art Change Up

 Poster Image

-The front image of the poster well represents her show.
-It uses a minimal color choice of black and her skin color tone.
-In this show, there is no fancy lighting effect, decorarative set design, or any pretentious movement element and costume design that hides her pure movement.
+The front image of the poster represents her show well.
+It uses a minimal color palette of black and her skin tone.
+In this show, there are no fancy lighting effects, decorative set designs, or pretentious movement elements and costume designs that hide her pure movement.
 The entire show mainly uses silence and minimal ambient sounds.
-Her dance is sef-contained that it actually doesn't need anything, like a well performed cello solo in a music concert hall.
-Her dance is a pure statement of who she is and the result of her tenacious search of essence in dance.
-The black color and the square mean a black box theater, and she is about to break out of her womb-like space to the world.
-Surely, every new work of art will be like a new born baby for most artists.
+Her dance is self-contained, needing nothing else, like a well-performed cello solo in a concert hall.
+Her dance is a pure statement of who she is and the result of her tenacious search for the essence in dance.
+The black color and the square symbolize a black box theater, from which she is about to break out into the world.
+Every new work of art is like a newborn baby for most artists.
 The organic line of her body in the picture connotes the movement quality of her pieces.
-Looking at the picture closely, you will find another body of the artist overlapped from one another.
-Lee took the picture herself and the original title of the picture is Snail IV-Hairy Square Snail.
-Most snail species self produce, which means it has both male and female in one body.
-And it doesn't allow any others in its shell, but itself.
-Thus, her first solo collection may mean her invitation of the audience to her shell for the first time.
+Looking at the picture closely, you will find another image of the artist's body overlapping with itself.
+Lee took the picture herself, and the original title of the picture is Snail IV-Hairy Square Snail.
+Most snail species are self-reproductive, meaning they have both male and female characteristics in one body.
+They don't allow anyone else in their shell but themselves.
+Thus, her first solo collection may symbolize her invitation to the audience into her shell for the first time.

 Some say that there is nothing new under the sun.
 However, if we look at the world from a slightly different angle, each person, each individual life, or a flower that blooms anew everyday is all new.
 Lee understands originality in art as innate individuality of living organisms that cannot be reproduced.
 “Young Sun Lee” refers not only to the artist herself, but also to her major artistic object, an attractive source of artistic creation, which has been already created perfect by god.
 This object does not look like any others and can think, create, and become an art work itself.
 Besides, it never gets boring since it keeps changing as it lives its own life.
 Lee’s dance cannot be separated from the artist, and thus cannot be lost and will die together as she dies.
 Her dance is her jewel that she has discovered inside her.
 She has refined this jewel and has made a dance that just looks like her but no one else.